jscastonguay/technoshield-ui-lib/README.md

 ### Buttons and LED

-The following functions are added to drive the buttons and the LED.
+The following functions can be used to drive the buttons and the LED.

 __isButtonPressed(button)__

-This function returns true if a given `button` is pressed from 1 (the button named SW1) to 5 (the button named SW5).
+This function returns `true` if a given `button` is pressed. `button` is from 1 (the button named SW1) to 5 (the button named SW5).

 __setLedState(led, state)__

-This function turn on and off a given LED from 1 (the LED named D1) to 3 (the LED named D3).
-The state can be 0, 1, `false`, `true`, `LOW`, `HIGH`, etc.
+This function turns on and off a given `LED`. `LED` is from 1 (the LED named D1) to 3 (the LED named D3).
+The `state` can be 0, 1, `false`, `true`, `LOW`, `HIGH`, etc.

 ## Example

 Here is a basic example.
-The button 1 to 3 (SW1 to SW3) turn on a LED, the button 4 (SW4) turn on the LCD backlight while the button 5 (SW5) turn off the LED and the backlight.
+The buttons 1 to 3 (SW1 to SW3) turn on one of LED, the button 4 (SW4) turn on the LCD backlight while the button 5 (SW5) turn off the LED and the backlight.
 Note that in this example all I2C Addr jumpers are opened.

 ```Arduino
 #include <Technoshield_ui.h>